Our Team

 Passionate about the art of storytelling, Vije believes in using creativity as a tool to inspire, connect, and influence.

-As a black child born in 1971, Ben was adopted in Seattle and raised by white parents in a tough neighbourhood in East Vancouver, BC.
+As a Black child born in 1971, Ben was adopted in Seattle and raised by white parents in a tough neighbourhood in East Vancouver, BC.
 He experienced relentless violence, bullying, and racial discrimination.

 As a way to overcome fear and self-loathing, Ben became a competitive boxer, wrestler, and bodybuilder.
 These positive outlets allowed Ben to channel his hurt, anger, and frustration, eventually owning a gym, helping others as a successful personal trainer and mentoring youth as a community care worker.